Improving Content Retrieval in IG Saved

 Keyword Visibility

-Keywords blended into the base UI and felt like search history rather than a new feature.
+Keywords blended into the interface and felt similar to search history.

 Keyword Personalization